-PEP treatment can be accessed from clinics and health centres in many parts of the world.
-This special course of HIV treatment that can prevent the virus from becoming established in the body of someone who has been exposed.
+Post-exposure prophylaxis (PEP) can be prescribed for people who have potentially been exposed to HIV.
+This form of HIV treatment can prevent the virus from becoming established in the body of someone who has been exposed.

 PEP is particularly important for people who have been sexually assaulted or people who have been exposed to blood through a needle injury or other accident at work.
 1

 How does post-exposure prophylaxis (PEP) work?

 Post-exposure prophylaxis is antiretroviral drug treatment that is started immediately after someone is exposed to HIV.
 The aim is to allow a person’s immune system a chance to provide protection against the virus and to prevent HIV from becoming established in someone’s body.
 It usually consists of a month long course of two or three different types of the antiretroviral drugs that are also prescribed as treatment for people living with HIV.
 2

 Effectiveness of PEP

 Post-exposure prophylaxis has been studied in animal trials and human trials (see below).
 The cumulative evidence is enough to suggest that PEP might be effective in reducing the risk of HIV infection.
 This conclusion is widely recognised and as a result, a number of countries have produced guidelines suggesting the possible use of post-exposure prophylaxis in both occupational circumstances (for example a health-care worker who has been exposed in a hospital) and non-occupational circumstances (for example a person who has had unprotected sex).
 They tend to suggest that, as it is not 100 percent effective, post-exposure prophylaxis should only be used as a very last resort.
 3

 In cases where PEP is used, there are various factors that can affect its effectiveness.
 4

-- Delayed initiation: In order for post-exposure prophylaxis to have a chance of working, the medication needs to be taken as soon as possible, and within 72 hours of exposure to HIV.
+In order for post-exposure prophylaxis to have a chance of working, the medication needs to be taken as soon as possible, and within 72 hours of exposure to HIV.
 Left any longer and it is thought that the effectiveness of the treatment is severely diminished.

-- Resistant virus: The person who potentially transmitted HIV (the ‘source’) may have a drug-resistant HIV, which could make PEP ineffective.
+The person who potentially transmitted HIV (the ‘source’) may have a drug-resistant HIV, which could make PEP ineffective.

 Who can benefit from PEP?

 Globally, it is a common occurrence for people to be exposed to blood or bodily fluids in occupational circumstances, particularly for health care workers.
-Since the beginning of the 1990s in most areas of North America and Europe, post-exposure prophylaxis has been available to health workers as an important aspect of safety in the workplace.5 The World Health Organisation recommends that PEP be made available as much as possible for this group.6
+Since the beginning of the 1990s in most areas of North America and Europe, post-exposure prophylaxis has been available to health workers as an important aspect of safety in the workplace.
+6 The World Health Organisation recommends that PEP be made available as much as possible for this group.
+7

-- Victims of rape or sexual assault: PEP is especially important for children who have been sexually assaulted, as they could be particularly vulnerable to skin tearing that comes with aggravated sexual intercourse.7 It has been found that there are often low rates of adherence to PEP among victims of sexual assault, potentially due to stigma, trauma following rape and assault, treatment side effects and a lack of support.8 WHO recommends that PEP be made available as much as possible for this group.
+PEP is especially important for children who have been sexually assaulted, as they could be particularly vulnerable to skin tearing that comes with aggravated sexual intercourse.
+8 It has been found that there are often low rates of adherence to PEP among victims of sexual assault, potentially due to stigma, trauma following rape and assault, treatment side effects and a lack of support.
+9 WHO recommends that PEP be made available as much as possible for this group.

 PEP may be recommended if it is known that the sexual partner has HIV.
-Otherwise, it is often not recommended, as risks may outweigh the benefits.9 This can vary depending on the setting, or whether the sexual partner is from a ‘high-risk group’.
+Otherwise, it is often not recommended, as risks may outweigh the benefits.
+10 This can vary depending on the setting, or whether the sexual partner is from a ‘high-risk group’.
 PEP would rarely be recommended in cases of non-penetrative sex.

 For people who have shared needle equipment, if it is known that the other person who used the needle has HIV then PEP may be recommended.
-For people who have had a needlestick injury from a discarded needle outside of a healthcare setting, PEP is not usually recommended, because the virus cannot survive long outside of the human body so it is very unlikely that the needle could infect somebody.10
+For people who have had a needle stick injury from a discarded needle outside of a healthcare setting, PEP is not usually recommended, because the virus cannot survive long outside of the human body so it is very unlikely that the needle could infect somebody.
+11

-Risks and side-effects
+Risks and side effects

 Various medical bodies have released guidelines on how PEP is accessed and by whom.
-There is a general consensus that the provision of PEP needs to be judged on a case-by-case basis, and the decision about whether to administer PEP should be made on a confidential and non-discriminatory basis, with informed consent.12 In America anybody who believes they have been exposed to HIV is able to ask for post-exposure prophylaxis treatment at accident and emergency areas in hospital, through GUM or HIV clinics, and via some medical doctors experienced in treating HIV in several countries.
+There is a general consensus that the provision of PEP needs to be judged on a case-by-case basis, and the decision about whether to administer PEP should be made on a confidential and non-discriminatory basis, with informed consent.
+13 In America anybody who believes they have been exposed to HIV is able to ask for post-exposure prophylaxis treatment at accident and emergency areas in hospital, through GUM or HIV clinics, and via some medical doctors experienced in treating HIV in several countries.

 “Rape survivors are not receiving vital anti-HIV treatment due to ignorance and a lack of basic treatment procedure at government health facilities and justice departments.”

 It has also been suggested that if PEP is available more widely, people may use PEP repeatedly.
 However, various studies have shown that increasing awareness and availability of PEP does not lead to increasing risky behaviour.
 There is also little evidence showing that people would frequently rely on PEP, probably due to the adverse side effects that the treatment can involve.
-In particular a study in the US showed that “people reduced their risk behaviour after using PEP, rather than increasing it”.17
+In particular a study in the US showed that “people reduced their risk behaviour after using PEP, rather than increasing it”.
+18

 Unfortunately there are still some places around the world where PEP is being denied to people who need it.
 For example research in South Africa revealed that many victims of rape were not receiving PEP treatment.

-“Rape survivors are not receiving vital anti-HIV treatment due to ignorance and a lack of basic treatment procedure at government health facilities and justice departments”(IRIN, 2007)18.
+“Rape survivors are not receiving vital anti-HIV treatment due to ignorance and a lack of basic treatment procedure at government health facilities and justice departments”(IRIN, 2007) 19.

 Cost-effectiveness of PEP

 The question of who should receive PEP has proved to be quite controversial.
-Several cost-benefit analyses have revealed that providing PEP to all non-occupational exposures is not an economically efficient use of limited HIV treatment resources.20 Making PEP available appears to be cost-effective only when the patient has engaged in unprotected receptive anal intercourse or when the patient knows the HIV status of the partner.
+Several cost-benefit analyses have revealed that providing PEP to all non-occupational exposures is not an economically efficient use of limited HIV treatment resources.
+21 Making PEP available appears to be cost-effective only when the patient has engaged in unprotected receptive anal intercourse or when the patient knows the HIV status of the partner.

 The science, trials and development of PEP